Tarnima-svg/vector-space-model/README.md

 - Computation of TF-IDF scores for each term in each document.
 - Calculation of cosine similarity between documents and query terms.

-## Libraries

-1. math
-2. re
-3. collections

-## To install these libraries in Python
-1. Open your terminal or command prompt.
-2. Type the following command:  pip install <library_name>

-        pip install math

-        pip install re

 ## Usage